-When I first began my interest in investing I started with what is considered the bible to value investors: Security Analysis by Benjamin Graham.
-To be honest, I couldn't and still haven't finished the book as I found it very dry and uninteresting.
-Thankfully, there are a whole universe of investing books out there, and I list a number of books I found useful in my investing education.
+I explicitly began my investing education by reading what is considered the bible to value investors: Security Analysis by Benjamin Graham.
+To be honest, I couldn't and still haven't finished the book as I found it fairly dry and uninspiring; especially for a young, new investor.
+Thankfully, there are a whole universe of books out there, and I list a number of books I found have useful in my investing education.

 Sam Zell is a self-made billionaire, who earned his fortune primarily via real estate.
 His blunt, spare and contrarian style makes for a refreshing read; the title is a question he often asks himself which reflects his personality.
 The book is filled with business wisdom, covering a wide range of time eras, industries, personalities, successes and failures.
 Themes covered comprehensively are real estate investment, controlling risk and value investing.